foliant-docs/foliantcontrib.apireferences/README.md

 - `Client-API: GET user/info`
 - `UPDATE user/details`

 Notice that the default expression uses [Named Capturing Groups](https://docs.python.org/3/howto/regex.html#non-capturing-and-named-groups).
-You have to use them too if you are to redefine the expression.
+You have to use them too, if you are to redefine the expression.
 You can name these groups as you like and have as many or as few as you wish, but it's recommended to include the `prefix` group for API prefix logic to work.
 It is also required for all groups which are in the `output_template` also to be present in the regex.

-To redefine the regular expression add an option `regex` to the reference config.
+To redefine the regular expression, add an option `regex` to the reference config.

-For example, if you want to capture ONLY references with prefixes you may use the following:
+For example, if you want to capture ONLY references with prefixes, you may use the following:

 ```yaml
 preprocessors: